coolbutuseless/gluestick/README.md

 What I envisage is that if you want something “glue-like” to include in your own work, you can just steal the `gluestick()` function out of this package and include it in your own package.

-## Benefits

--   Single function
--   No dependencies
--   No C code
--   Vanilla base R code (easy to hack upon)

-## Limitations

--   There is no special handling when delimiters are repeated.
-This differs from `glue` where doubling the delimiter escpaes it.
--   No support for glue’s idea of data transformers
--   Far fewer sanity checks than glue

 ## Basic Usage